 The Paris Motor Show, also called in French Mondial de l'Auto, is one of the major car shows in the world.
 It takes place in October every two years (even years).
 The many visitors discover the new cars unveiled on this occasion.

 The Mondial de l'Auto allows professionals and amateurs to discover the latest developments made by manufacturers.
 Vehicles are also available to visitors for a full-scale test.

-Paris Motor Show 2018, also called in French Mondial de l'Automobile, will take place from October 4th to October 14th 2018 in Paris Expo Porte de Versailles exhibition venue.
-Opening hours: 10am - 8pm.
-Late night openings every Thursday and Friday until 10pm.
+Paris Motor Show 2022, also called in French Mondial de l'Auto, took place from October 17 to October 23 in Paris Expo Porte de Versailles exhibition venue.

 There are good hotels near the Motor Show.
 Okko Hotel is located 700 m from Porte de Versailles Exhibition Center.
 It offers air-conditioned accommodation with free WiFi throughout.
 Rooms are equipped with a flat-screen TV with satellite channels.
 There are a Nespresso machine and an iPod dock in the rooms.
 They have a private bathroom.
 A buffet breakfast including some organic products is served daily, while snacks are available throughout the day.
 Appetizers are served in the evening.
 A bar is also available on site.
 Guests have access to a shared club lounge with computers, a library and local wines and beers.
 A welcome drink is offered.
 There is a fitness centre and sauna.

 The Motor Show is called Mondial de l'Auto in French.
 A biennial auto show, the Mondial de l'Automobile is the most visited motor show in the world, ahead of Tokio and Frankfurt, with 1.068.194 visitors in 2018.